jaakkopee/sanaverkko/README.md

   - `jump_probability` controls how often jump logic is used,
   - `jump_radius` controls gematria-distance search radius,
   - `fluid_root` controls whether jumps may cross digital roots.
+- If LTM is enabled and model is loaded, candidate ranking is additionally guided by next-word probabilities from recent context.

 This prevents getting stuck in one fixed sentence while keeping transformations mostly logical.

+## Learning behavior

+- `Neuron.backpropagate` updates connection weights directly.
+- Weight updates are driven by:
+  - `learning_rate`
+  - `error`
+  - `target`
+  - local activation and connected neuron activation
+- Weight values are clamped to a safe range to avoid runaway growth.

+## Long-term memory model (`sv_ltm.py`)

+- LTM is optional and loaded as an external model file (`.svltm`).
+- The included implementation uses a Char-CNN + MLP with word-softmax next-word prediction.
+- Core app integration:
+  - load model from control window,
+  - toggle LTM on/off,
+  - re-rank replacement candidates by predicted probability.

+For CLI training and parameter reference, see [LTM_USAGE.md](LTM_USAGE.md).

 ## Gematria, numerology, and POS background

 Gematria maps letters to numbers and uses the resulting totals as symbolic features.
 Numerological reduction then repeatedly sums digits until a single-digit digital root is reached.
 In this project, those values are used as transformation signals and indexing keys for word replacement, not as scientific measurements of language truth.

 Historically, gematria- and numerology-like methods appear in multiple ancient and medieval traditions and were discussed by scholars, philosophers, and mystics of their time.
-In modern mainstream science, these systems are generally treated as non-empirical or pseudoscientific (often dismissed as "humbug").
-They have still survived culturally, in part because they remain actively used in esoteric practice, including by magi and other practitioners of ritual magic.

-POS matching (part-of-speech matching) is a separate linguistic constraint.
-It tries to keep substitutions in roughly the same grammatical role (for example, noun-to-noun, verb-to-verb), which usually improves sentence structure compared with unconstrained replacement.
+In modern mainstream science, these systems are generally treated as non-empirical or pseudoscientific.
+POS matching is a separate linguistic constraint intended to keep substitutions in roughly the same grammatical role.

-In SanaVerkko, POS is optional and can be toggled in the UI.
-When enabled, candidate filtering uses POS tags (from NLTK when available, with a heuristic fallback), and when disabled the system relies purely on gematria/numerology similarity.
-This makes POS a practical language-shape control rather than a metaphysical one.

 ## Parameter commit behavior